Does your hybrid workplace technology help or hinder your employees?

-The problem is many infrastructure and tech decisions to support a remote workforce were cobbled together out of haste.
-According to an Adobe survey, nearly half of respondents said they’re likely to leave their current job due to dissatisfaction with workplace tech.
+The problem is many hybrid model infrastructure and tech decisions to support a remote workforce were cobbled together out of haste during the pandemic.
+According to an Adobe survey, nearly half of respondents said they’re likely to leave their current job due to dissatisfaction with workplace technology.

-However, rolling in more touchpoints isn’t the answer to remote work — in fact, the sheer number of digital workplace apps and systems is leading to information overload, low employee satisfaction and burnout.
+However, rolling in more touchpoints isn’t the answer to connecting hybrid workers.
+In fact, the sheer number of digital workplace apps and systems is leading to information overload, low employee satisfaction and burnout.

 Instead, the answer is unified search.